wavefrontHQ/docs/integrations/rabbitmq.md

 ##### <a name="kubernetes-collector"></a><br> 2.2 Update the Kubernetes Metrics Collector ConfigMap

 Step 1.
-Edit the Kubernetes Metrics Collector ConfigMap at runtime using the following command:{% raw %}
+Edit the Kubernetes Metrics Collector ConfigMap at runtime using the following command:{% raw %}
 ```
 kubectl edit configmap collector-config -n wavefront-collector
 ```
 {% endraw %}

 Step 2.
-Add the following snippet under `plugins`, save and exit to enable the Kubernetes Metrics Collector to discover the RabbitMQ instances and dynamically start collecting metrics:{% raw %}
+Add the following snippet under `plugins`, save and exit to enable the Kubernetes Metrics Collector to discover the RabbitMQ instances and dynamically start collecting metrics:{% raw %}
 ```
       # rabbitmq
       - name: rabbitmq